 Due diligence is largely a document- and data-gathering exercise.
 You provide evidence for the claims you made during the pitch, the operational nuances of your business, and the risk mitigation you’ve taken.
 Use a due diligence checklist to make sure you’re collecting the right information.

 Not only will this help you quickly respond to due diligence requests, but also, the better you know your business, the stronger your pitch will be.

 Many due diligence topics require multiple documents (e.g., corporate records, policies and procedures, customer contracts), and providing these documents through a single communication streamlines the process.
 DocSend’s virtual data room allows you to send multiple documents with a single link.

 Smart permissions management also helps control sharing through due diligence.
-During due diligence, your investors need access to your most sensitive business documents (e.g., intellectual property, trade secrets, employee salaries, investor information).
+During due diligence, your investors need access to your most sensitive and confidential business documents (e.g., intellectual property, trade secrets, employee salaries, investor information).
 Smart permissions allow you to grant document access only to those with a need to see the applicable information.

 Prepare to address material risks

 Investors are often sold on the potential of your product or service.
 The due diligence process allows investors to evaluate risks that could prevent that potential from becoming a reality.

 Material risks are those that could cause your business to fail.
 For example, if you’ve pitched a new search engine, the biggest risk to your company is likely the complete market dominance of Google.
 If your search engine is a worthy investment, how has Google not already created something similar?
 Can Google easily replicate your search engine?
 How will you market against it?

 Know your risks and be prepared to discuss them before you begin due diligence.
 Have a document prepared outlining how your business will mitigate or overcome material risks.
 Don’t sit back and hope your investors won’t question any material risks.
 These will likely be their biggest concerns through due diligence.